Interview with author Ingrid Walter

 Bob was a very curious person.
 He was constantly asking questions when we spoke.
 He didn’t hesitate to give his opinions.
 He enjoyed discussing domestic and global affairs and the lessons that we learn as we go through life.
 He was philosophical and at times a quiet soul.
 Sometimes he would compose songs while I was in his presence.

 I was quite a bit younger than him, but I think he found me interesting and we talked a lot.
 He was very respectful of me.
-I am grateful having had the opportunity to know him and spend time with him.
+I am grateful for having had the opportunity to know him and spend time with him.
 He loved the wisdom in proverbs and used them in many of his songs.
 So, I gladly and unreservedly pay tribute to him with this book.

 Q: What are your hopes for this book?

 A: I hope as many people as possible will read it.
-It’s a little book, a short read, but it has a tremendous amount of wisdom, lessons and messages that can build resilience and teach us about human nature, morality, parenting, friendship, and more.
+It’s a little book, a short read, but it has a tremendous amount of wisdom, lessons and messages that can help to build resilience and teach us about human nature, morality, parenting, friendship, and more.
 We need life lessons, understanding and resilience now more than ever.
 I hope people will play the game and keep connecting with others during this pandemic and beyond.